 Charlestown, MA 02129

-I am a cognitive and systems neuroscientist with research interests in visual perception, language, memory, attention and eye movement control.
-My research uses behavioral and neuroimaging approaches to examine the neural basis of these fundamental processes, focusing on how they interact and coordinate in natural reading and vision.
+I am a cognitive and systems neuroscientist with research interests in language, vision, memory, attention and eye movement control.
+My research uses neuroimaging and behavioral approaches to examine the neural basis of these fundamental processes, focusing on how they interact and coordinate in natural reading and vision.

 I received my B.S. and M.S. in Physics from University of Bucharest in Romania, and my Ph.D. in Neurobiology from University of Pittsburgh, PA with Dr. Daniel Simons.
 I completed my postdoctoral training in Cognitive Neuroscience and Neuroimaging at the Martinos Center for Biomedical Imaging, Massachusetts General Hospital and Harvard Medical School and at Massachusetts Institute of Technology, with Drs.
 Emery Brown, Matti Hamalainen and Gina Kuperberg.
 I have been an Assistant in Neuroscience at Massachusetts General Hospital and Faculty Instructor in Radiology at Harvard Medical School since 2008.